edgexfoundry/edgex-docs/docs_src/general/PlatformRequirements.md

 === "Operating Systems"
     EdgeX Foundry has been run successfully on many systems, including, but not limited to the following systems

-    * Windows (ver 7 - 10)
+    * Windows 7 and higher
-    * Ubuntu Desktop (ver 14-20)
-    * Ubuntu Server (ver 14-20)
+    * Ubuntu Desktop/Server 14 and higher
-    * Ubuntu Core (ver 16-18)
+    * Ubuntu Core 16 and higher
-    * Mac OS X 10
+    * Mac OS X

 !!!
 Info
+    EdgeX Foundry runs on various distributions and / or versions of Linux, Unix, MacOS, Windows, etc. However, the community only supports the platform on `amd64` (x86-64) and `arm64` architectures.

+    EdgeX Foundry releases pre-built artifacts as Docker images and Snaps.
+Please refer to [Getting Started](../../getting-started) for details.

-    EdgeX is agnostic with regards to hardware (x86 and ARM), but only release artifacts for x86 and ARM 64 systems.
-EdgeX has been successfully run on ARM 32 platforms but has required users to build their own executable from source.
-EdgeX does not officially support ARM 32.
+    EdgeX can run on `armhf` architecture but that requires users to build their own executables from source.
+EdgeX does not officially support `armhf`.